aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 4 - JWT/Readme.md

 # **Earn Extra-points**

-Change the JWT token and claims (iss, aud, sub, extra claims) in to see how the behavior changes.
+Change the JWT token generation policy to include [additional claims](https://docs.apigee.com/api-platform/reference/policies/generate-jwt-policy#additionalclaimsclaim) (iss, aud, sub, extra claims) in it, to see how the behavior changes.

 # **Summary**